Analytical Chemist Jobs in USA with Visa Sponsorship

 Do analytical chemists qualify for TN visa status?

-Yes, analytical chemists qualify for TN status under the "Chemist" profession category.
+Yes, analytical chemists qualify for TN visa status under the "Chemist" profession category.
 You need a bachelor's degree in chemistry or related field and must work in a chemistry role.
 The job duties must involve chemical analysis, testing, or research rather than general laboratory work.

 What industries sponsor analytical chemists most frequently?